 “I just told you; I’m a nurse.
 I work at a hospital.
 I didn’t foresee any children in my future.
 I took you in because I felt sorry for you, and I didn’t realize that you would take up so much of my time-”

 “When you turn eighteen, no. I’m just giving you shelter until it’s legal for you to be on your own.”

-Spunkmeyer spent more and more time away from home.
+Spunkmeyer spent more and more time away from home after finding that out.
 He would alternate between staying at friends’ houses on the weekends, especially during baseball season.
-Even when their season ended in July, they headed to Central Park to keep playing and practicing-and to spit on the field as much as they wanted without their coach telling them to stop.
+Even when their season ended in July, they headed to Central Park to keep playing and practicing.
 Off-season, though, Spunkmeyer was left with few options.
-He wasn’t stupid-he knew wandering New York City was dangerous, especially at such a young age, but he did it anyway.
-He became very acquainted with Manhattan, and he considered it home.
+He wasn’t stupid—he knew wandering New York City was dangerous, especially at such a young age, but he did it anyway.
+He became very acquainted with Manhattan and he considered it home.
 Despite that, he felt immensely alone.
 Am I just destined to grow up alone?
 That thought plagued him every night.

-In high school, the boys started competing with others in order to advance into JV and varsity baseball.
+In high school the boys started competing with others in order to advance into JV and varsity baseball.
 They still had fun, but they didn’t get any recognition unless they did well.
-Spunkmeyer knew he could get a sports scholarship if he was good, and that’s what he shot for.
-At least until late in his freshman year.
+Spunkmeyer knew he could get a sports scholarship if he was good, and that’s what he tried to shoot for.
+At least until late in his junior year.